 Once you’re retired, Social Security can become your most reliable source of income.
 Not only is it consistent, you’ll receive an annual cost of living increase.
 For this reason, many retirees will begin receiving Social Security checks as soon as they’re able.

 For some, this may not be the best idea.
 There are several factors that experts agree affect when you should begin pulling from Social Security.
-The three major factors are:
+The major factors are:

 - Will you keeping working before your full retirement age?